 My graduate classes range similarly, from seminars on the US in the World to religion and media.
 I have been fortunate to work with a range of outstanding PhD and MA students, many of whom have gone on to careers in academia, public history and culture, or journalism.
 PhD students whose dissertations I’ve directed do work ranging from the history of popular culture to disability studies to US empire.

 In general, my areas of teaching are:

 - US in the World

 - Humanitarianism and human rights

+If you are thinking of applying to the PhD program in American Studies at GWU, read this.
 My work with graduate students centers on media and cultural history, US in the world, and religion, particularly Christianity.
 I have a personal and academic interest in science fiction and speculative fiction, both literature and film.